mammadataei/libinit/README.md

 1. Edit `LICENSE` file
 2. Edit `package.json` information
 3. Update the `README.md`
-4. update other configuration files to suite your needs
+4. update other configuration files to suit your needs